The world's most colorful holidays

 If you are in Mexico on the Day of the Dead, you should go to Zocalo Central Square.
 During holidays, it looks like a decorated cemetery, and people with skeletal make-up and costumes are everywhere.

-Pre-holiday buildings are painted in bright colours, everywhere is decorated with flowers, various beverages are made, water spraying machines are installed, and most importantly, residents buy colourful powders.
+Pre-holiday buildings are painted in bright colors, everywhere is decorated with flowers, various beverages are made, water spraying machines are installed, and most importantly, residents buy colorful powders.
 It is interesting that, regardless of age, everyone actively participates in the holiday.

-If you're in India, don't be afraid to get your clothes stained and mix with people who are colouring each other in this one of the most popular festivals in the world.
-Undoubtedly, you will have colourful memories from India.
+If you're in India, don't be afraid to get your clothes stained and mix with people who are coloring each other in this one of the most popular festivals in the world.
+Undoubtedly, you will have colorful memories from India.

 Sapporo Snow Festival

 Another festival in our most colorful and most popular festivals in the world list is Sapporo Snow Festival.
 Annually, more than 2,000,000 tourists visit the winter festival in Japan.
 But everything goes back to the 1950s when children built six snow figures.
 Since then, Sapporo Snow Festival has been awarded a tourism license as a "winter city."

 At the festival in February, 25 teams from around the world prepare more than 100 snow statues.
 You can also enjoy an extraordinary exhibition.

 One of the most exciting holidays in the world has always been chosen with challenging choreography, music, and unique costumes.
 Rio Carnival, which has become the national symbol of Brazil, was arisen during the slavery period.